Edinburgh-Genome-Foundry/DnaChisel/README.rst

    :target: https://coveralls.io/github/Edinburgh-Genome-Foundry/DnaChisel?branch=master

-DnaChisel (complete documentation `here <https://edinburgh-genome-foundry.github.io/DnaChisel/>`_) is a Python library to optimize the nucleotides of DNA sequences with respect to a set of constraints and optimization objectives.

-It can be used for codon-optimizing the genes of a sequence for a particular micro-organism, modifying a sequence to meet the constraints of a DNA provider while preserving genes, and other sensible patterns.
+DNA Chisel (complete documentation `here <https://edinburgh-genome-foundry.github.io/DnaChisel/>`_) is a Python library to optimize the nucleotides of DNA sequences with respect to a set of constraints and optimization objectives.
+It can be used for codon-optimizing the genes of a sequence for a particular organism, modifying a sequence to meet the constraints of a DNA provider while preserving genes, and much more.

-DnaChisel also provides much freedom to define optimization problems and model new kinds of specifications, making it suitable for either automated sequence design, or for complex custom design projects.
+DNA Chisel comes with more than 15 types of optimizations and constraints and allows users to define new specifications in Python, making the library suitable for a large range of automated sequence design applications, or complex custom design projects.

 Example of use
 ---------------